gholt/swiftly/README.md

                             Add a header to the request.
 This can be used multiple times for multiple headers.
 Examples: -hx-some-header
                             :some-value -h "X-Some-Other-Header: Some other value"
+      --recursive           Normally a delete for a non-empty container will error with a 409 Conflict; --recursive will first delete all objects in a container and then delete the container itself.

 Output from *swiftly help get*: